 This post may contain affiliate links that I may receive a commission from if you click & buy.
 In addition, the information on this site is NOT intended to be medical advice.
 See my full policy for more information.

-Are your lady bits sore and painful after giving birth?
-If you’re finding postpartum recovery after a vaginal birth to be pretty painful, setting up a postpartum herbal bath (also known as a ‘sitz bath’) can help!
+Are your lady bits sore and painful after giving birth to your new baby?
+If you’re a new mom finding postpartum recovery after a vaginal birth to be pretty painful, setting up a postpartum herbal bath (also known as a ‘sitz bath’) can help!

 I soon discovered this miracle recovery method also known as a Postpartum Sitz Bath!